-Today I’m sharing my favorite recipe of my grandmother: the Chilean fricassee.
+Today I’m sharing my favorite recipe with my grandmother: Chilean fricassee.
 Every time I visited my grandmother Adriana, this was the food she prepared for me.
-When I was little, fricassee days were my favorite because I always steal some potatoes fries or a freshly made croutons.
-My mother worked long hours; so I spend lots of time with my grandma growing up.
+When I was little, fricassee days were my favorite because I always stole some potatoes, fries, or freshly made croutons.
+My mother worked long hours, so I spent lots of time with my grandma growing up.

 My grandmother died in 2005, and I had always wanted to do fricassee, but for some reason, I could not, now that her birthday is coming on June 5.
 Finally, I did it and told the whole story to my kids.
 My grandmother met my oldest kid only by ultrasound; she died suddenly, only days after my first kid was born here in the U.S.A.

 Visit our collection of Chilean recipes here.Print